King of Sorrow (film)

 King of Sorrow is a 2007 Canadian television film starring Kim Coates and Lara Daans; it was written, produced, and directed by Damian Lee.
-A psychological thriller and love story, it features the final filmed performance by Chris Penn.
+A psychological thriller and love story, it featured the final filmed performance by Chris Penn until Aftermath was released.

 Plot

 A homicidal, drug-addicted policeman who suffered an abusive childhood develops a relationship with a suicidal psychiatrist.